 Arizona has funded 150 local Safe Routes to School projects totaling more than $17 million.
 State, local and regional agencies, and nonprofit organizations are eligible to apply for Safe Routes to School infrastructure and non-infrastructure funds.
 Applicants receive extra points if they attend an ADOT-sponsored Safe Routes to School training session and/or if their project represents a Title 1 school.
-Safe Routes to School projects require no local matching funds.
+Safe Routes to School projects require 5.7 percent in matching funds.
 Separate applications are required for each of the Safe Routes to School funding sources:

 - Infrastructure Projects

 - Materials and Regional Support Program

 - Planning Assistance Program

 Find out more information on federal funding by exploring our MAP-21 Resource Center, reviewing the most current State of the States funding report and reading the most recent national news on Safe Routes to School.

 Visit the Arizona Safe Routes to School program website for more information.